 Students may qualify to waive any or all of the bridging courses.
 In general, course may be waived if the student has completed comparable course work at the undergraduate or master’s levels.
 Waivers are evaluated by the Head of the Department of Accounting at the time of admission.

-For more information, consult the Course Waiver in the Admission to Graduate Studies section earlier in this catalog.
-Accelerated Master’s Program - AUS Undergraduate Students
+For more information, consult the Course Waiver in the Admission to Graduate Studies section earlier in the catalog.

 AUS undergraduate degree seeking students interested in pursuing an MSA degree may register for a maximum of six credit hours from MSA courses while completing their undergraduate degree program by seeking acceptance to the Accelerated Master’s Program (AMP) of the MSA degree program.
 The master’s level courses may be counted towards meeting the graduation requirements for both the bachelor’s and master’s degrees.
+To qualify for acceptance to the AMP, students must satisfy the following requirements at AMP application time:

 Course Timings